youknowitskyle/Multimedia-Medley/README.md

 2.)
 Video Playback - loads a video included as a resource file\
 3.)
 Text to Speech\
 4.)
 Speech to Text\
 5.)
-Fieworks Animation - a simple animation spawned by touch gesture\
+Fireworks Animation - a simple animation spawned by touch gesture\